 According to Ports America, transpacific cancellations, usually at 15%, hit 40% in the final week of April.

 At one point, up to 11.6% of the world’s container shipping fleet was idle.

 Even though demand will eventually return, experts have predicted a 20% to 25% reduction in global shipping volumes in the second quarter of the year, which will be the biggest fall in history.

-In an effort to secure a shipment date, many shippers have resorted to booking with more than one shipping line, sending cancellations and no shows skyrocketing which reduces work times for logistics workers, causing further hardship.
+In an effort to secure a shipment date, many shippers have resorted to booking with more than one shipping line, sending cancellations skyrocketing which reduces work times for logistics workers.
 As a result, importers and exporters face financial consequences such as rising demurrage and detention charges.